marcglasberg/async_redux/README.md

 ### Sync Reducer

-If you want to do some synchronous work, simply declare the reducer to return `AppState`, then change the state and return it.
+If you want to do some synchronous work, simply declare the reducer to return `AppState?`, then change the state and return it.

 For example, let's start with a simple action to increment a counter by some value: